 Mushroom Walnut Burgers

-1 1/2 pounds cremini mushrooms
+1 1/2 pounds cremini mushrooms1/2 cup fresh parsley

 2 tablespoons olive oil, divided